 Name: Gang Run, Zheng Heng, Ao Run.

-Power: In charge of wind, coldness and warmth of the climate.
+Power: In charge of the climate's wind, coldness, and warmth.

 Dragon of North Sea

 Power: In charge of snow, hail, and frost.